open-company/open-company-email/README.md

 #### Required Secrets

-A secret is shared between the [OpenCompany Authentication Service](https://github.com/open-company/open-company-auth) and the email service for validating [JSON Web Tokens](https://jwt.io/).

 An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages from other OpenCompany services to the email service.
 Setup an SQS Queue and key/secret/endpoint access to the queue using the AWS Web Console or API.

 Make sure you update the section in `project.clj` that looks like this to contain your actual JWT and AWS SQS secrets, and your email domain configuration: